Chao216/authentication/README.md

 create a Database and User collection with Mongoose Schema and model, save the `req.body.username` and `req.body.password` as a new user document to the database.

-create post method for register , after saving their email and password, render secrets page
+create post method for register , after saving their email and password, render secrets page.

 again create a post method for login, if no error and find username match a record in DB, also if password match record's password, render the secrets page.
 ---
 ### encryption for your password in your database